 H) Tender action

 Preliminary Services from the landscape architect

 A) Inception involves regarding the client’s requirements such as use, timescale and finance, and development of a costed consultancy commission: this is always confirmed in writing at the time.
 During this period the landscape architect will typically visit the site, obtain from the client information about ownership and any legal restrictions about access and development.
 Advice regarding other necessary consultants will be given and advice given on any specialist contractors or suppliers (which may have long lead times to organize) advisable.

 B) Feasibility covers testing the client’s requirements, an investigation of alternative solutions to the design, advise of planning application, and what may be involved to submit this.
 This stage will also involve determination to the exact nature of how the standard services are delivered.

 Standard services from the landscape architect

-F/G Production information and bills of quantities includes completion of “production drawings” which are final layout plans and construction details, with preparation of a specification (a written document describing the work item by item) and schedules (such as plant lists) and advising on preparation of a bill of quantities by the quantity surveyor.
-A bill of quantities is a list of the items in the works listed with measured quantities (meaning numbers or areas or linear measurements) of the work which can then be costed by tenderers.
+F/G) Production information and bills of quantities includes completion of “production drawings” which are final layout plans and construction details, with preparation of a specification (a written document describing the work item by item) and schedules (such as plant lists) and advising on preparation of a bill of quantities by the quantity surveyor.
+Accordingly, at this stage party wall surveyors in London might also be contacted if the property involves a shared property boundary, or a party wall.
+In short, party wall matters can quickly become complicated and therefore it is almost always best to seek professional advice before serving notice of any work to be carried out to your neighbors.
+Additionally, a bill of quantities is a list of the items in the works listed with measured quantities (meaning numbers or areas or linear measurements) of the work which can then be costed by tenderers.